 The Bank is a Nordic specialised mortgage bank conducting business in Sweden, in Norway through its branch Bluestep Bank AB (publ), filial Oslo, and in Finland through its branch Bluestep Bank AB (publ), filial i Finland.
-The Bank also offers savings accounts with attractive and competitive interest rates in Sweden and Norway.
+The Bank also offers savings accounts in Sweden and Norway.
 The Bank has no trading book.

-BBAB is included in the Financial Group for prudential reporting purposes.
 Bluestep Holding AB is the ultimate parent company of the Financial Group, and the information disclosed in this report is therefore on the basis of Bluestep Holding AB's consolidated situation.
-The following companies are included in the Financial Group: BBAB, Bluestep Servicing AB, Bluestep Finans Funding No 1 AB,
+The following companies are included in the Financial Group: BBAB, Bluestep Servicing AB, Bluestep Finans

-Bluestep Mortgage Securities No 2 DAC1, Bluestep Mortgage Securities No 3 DAC2, and Bluestep Mortgage Securities No 4 DAC (listed).
+Funding No 1 AB, Bluestep Mortgage Securities No 2 DAC1, Bluestep Mortgage Securities No 3 DAC2, and Bluestep Mortgage Securities No 4 DAC (listed).
 All entities are subject to full consolidation.

-The figure below shows the financial and bank group structure.
+The figure below shows the financial and bank group structures.